-Fed by a double-belt gun loading system, the CRN 91 cannon has a maximum rate of 550 rounds a minute and can engage targets within the maximum range of 4,000m, with high-explosive incendiary and fragmentation tracer projectiles.
+Fed by a double-belt gun loading system, the CRN 91 cannon has a maximum rate of 550 rounds a minute and can engage targets within the maximum range of 4,000m with high-explosive incendiary and fragmentation tracer projectiles.

-The secondary armament includes two heavy machine guns (HMGs), four medium machine guns (MMGs), and Igla man-portable air-defence systems (MANPADS).
+The secondary armament includes two heavy machine guns (HMGs), four medium machine guns (MMGs) and Igla man-portable air-defence systems (MANPADS).

-Mark-IV Class LCU communications and countermeasures
+Mk-IV Class LCU communications and countermeasures

 The surveillance and countermeasures are complemented by the MiniPOP surveillance system and Sanket S electronic support measures (ESM) system respectively.